TwirlSSes/Bypass/README.md

 Free working bypass, but outdated.

 IMPORTANT: Outdated bypass, as im not giving out insane bypasses for free obviously.
-(If you'd like to purchase a bypass and ill set it up personally msg me on discord: twirl.msc.dll)
+(If you'd like to purchase a bypass and ill set it up personally msg me on discord: twirl.dll)

 Steps: